xiangjunn/tp/docs/DeveloperGuide.md

 ![ModelHistoryDiagram](images/ModelHistory.png)

-- `HistoryInstance` is a nested class inside `ModelHistory` which keeps track of the current state of addressBook and its displaySetting.
+- `HistoryInstance` is a nested class inside `ModelHistory` which keeps track of the current state of `AddressBook` and its `ModelDisplaySetting`.
 - `allHistory` is managed by two pointers `currentSize` and `maxSize`. `currentSize` indicates the current point in history, while `maxSize` indicates the last point of history.
-Both of these pointers will be initialized to 0 when the modelHistory is empty.
+Both of these pointers will be initialized to 0 when the modelHistory is first created.
 - `Model History` implements the following operations:
   * `commit()` — Saves the current history instance in the history.
   * `undo()` — Restores the previous history instance book state from its history.